-The major limitations of CBPP (and the reason why not all the software we use is FOSS) are:
+The major limitations of CBPP are:

 - Funding of work, incentives for workers.
 Most workers need to derive an income from their work, and have limited time to spend on work which is un-paid.
-Most software is produced within organizations that generate revenue and profit from its sale or deployment which can be used to pay workers. - 2.
+Most software is produced within organizations that generate revenues and profit from its sale or deployment these revenues can be used to pay workers. - 2.
 Important work can be dull.
 Where a project relies on self-motivated and self-funded participants useful but boring work may go undone and this might hamper the project's progress. - 3.
 Governance without hierarchy.
 When work is organized along hierarchical relations, it is relatively clear who has responsibility for making decisions and/or there is a method in place to resolve disputes.
 Lack of direction or lack of agreement on direction can limit a project's progress.